University strategy – UCD

 The times we are in also influence the content of UCD’s strategy, with references to the need to adapt the profile of the student body to maximise revenue.
 And of course there are passages on the TCD-UCD ‘Innovation Alliance’, the strategic partnership between these two institutions intended to support the potential to create an economic impact.

-It has always been DCU’s intention to have the best possible relations with our friends and colleagues in Dublin (and of course throughout the state), and I personally wish UCD well as they develop this new strategy for the next five years.Explore posts in the same categories: university comment below, or link to this permanent URL from your own site.
+It has always been DCU’s intention to have the best possible relations with our friends and colleagues in Dublin (and of course throughout the state), and I personally wish UCD well as they develop this new strategy for the next five years.university comment below, or link to this permanent URL from your own site.